-Driver seriously injured by gunfire from passing car in Renton
+Woman seriously injured by gunfire from passing car

 The victim’s vehicle then veered off the roadway and crashed into a business parking lot.

-A description of the shooter and the other vehicle is not immediately available.
+A description of the suspects and their vehicle is not immediately available.